 New York Governor Andrew Cuomo has announced the closure of the Indian Point Energy Center Nuclear Power Plant by April 2021; an announcement that will likely make many nervous New York residents very happy.

-Located less than 40 kilometres from New York City, the 2,000MW power station has had a troubled past since its three reactors began operations in 1962, 1974 and 1976.
+Located less than 40 kilometres from New York City, the 2,000MW nuclear power station has had a troubled past since its three reactors began operations in 1962, 1974 and 1976.

-The first reactor was shut down on October 31, 1974 after the emergency core cooling system did not meet regulatory requirements.
+The first reactor shut down on October 31, 1974 after the emergency core cooling system did not meet regulatory requirements.
 Unit 2 Reactor will close in April 2020 and Unit 3 Reactor will cease operations in April of 2021

 “For 15 years, I have been deeply concerned by the continuing safety violations at Indian Point, especially given its location in the largest and most densely populated metropolitan region in the country,” Governor Cuomo said.

-More than 40 safety and operational events and unit shut downs have occurred at the facility since 2012.
+More than 40 safety and operational events and unit shut downs have occurred at the nuclear power facility since 2012.
 In May 2015, the facility experienced a transformer fire.
 In February last year, it was announced radioactive tritium-contaminated water leaked into the groundwater at the facility.